List of San Francisco Giants no-hitters

 The umpire is also an integral part of any no-hitter.
 The task of the umpire in a baseball game is to make any decision "which involves judgment, such as, but not limited to, whether a batted ball is fair or foul, whether a pitch is a strike or a ball, or whether a runner is safe or out… [the umpire's judgment on such matters] is final."
 Part of the duties of the umpire making calls at home plate includes defining the strike zone, which "is defined as that area over homeplate (sic) the upper limit of which is a horizontal line at the midpoint between the top of the shoulders and the top of the uniform pants, and the lower level is a line at the hollow beneath the kneecap."
 These calls define every baseball game and are therefore integral to the completion of any no-hitter.
-16 different umpires presided over each of the franchise's 17 no-hitters.
+17 different umpires presided over each of the franchise's 18 no-hitters.

 The manager is another integral part of any no-hitter.
 The tasks of the manager include determining the starting rotation, the batting order and defensive lineup in every game, and how long a pitcher stays in the game.
-There have been eight different managers in the franchise's 17 no-hitters.
+There have been nine different managers in the franchise's 18 no-hitters.